kevinpapst/dotfiles/README.md

 This is a very simple .dotfiles repo from a [PHP developer](https://gist.github.com/kevinpapst/24e251a5bf3a01174a231e8eeb13d6cd).

-You can use it by itself, but I use it primarly as a submodule of my [MacOS development setup](https://github.com/kevinpapst/mac-os-setup).
+You can use it by itself, but I use it primarily as a submodule of my [MacOS development setup](https://github.com/kevinpapst/mac-os-setup).

 ## Installation

+**Attention:** Better safe than sorry!
-Attention: This will overwrite already existing .dotfiles in your home directory:
+This will overwrite already existing .dotfiles in your home directory.

+And now that you have been warned:

 ```bash
 git clone https://github.com/kevinpapst/dotfiles.git ~/.dotfiles